MicrosoftDocs/defender-docs/defender-endpoint/grant-mssp-access.md

 > [!IMPORTANT]
 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.
+>
+> Microsoft recommends that you use roles with the fewest permissions.
+This helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 To implement a multitenant delegated access solution, take the following steps: